 In this guide, you will learn the essential steps for creating and managing an effective employee work schedule, one that optimizes operations and improves employee satisfaction.

-The employee schedule is a critical connection point between an organization and its hourly workers.
-This is especially true in labor-intensive operations such as manufacturing and energy, where strategic employee scheduling is essential to meeting production demands and other crucial business goals.
+Employee scheduling may require intricate processes, but this aspect of business operations is important to prioritize because the work schedule is a critical connection point between an organization and its hourly workers.
+This is especially true in mission-critical industries like manufacturing and energy, where strategic employee scheduling is necessary to meet production demands and other crucial business goals.
 Effective shift scheduling sets the foundation for a win-win outcome reflected in high-performing operations and a happy, engaged workforce.

-According to our hourly worker research report, 87 percent of hourly workers consider having control of their work schedules to be extremely important, and 55 percent said they would leave their job if they lacked control over their schedule.
+According to our hourly worker research report, 87% of hourly workers consider having control of their work schedules to be extremely important, and 55% said they would leave their job if they lacked control over their schedules.

 This means the quality with which the employee schedule is planned, published, and communicated directly impacts worker satisfaction, “no-shows,” and, ultimately, employee turnover.
 Employee turnover is 174% more likely without real-time scheduling capabilities.
 It’s no wonder that’s the case.
 According to a recent study in the American Sociological Review, “exposure to routine instability in work schedules is associated with psychological distress, poor sleep quality, and unhappiness.”

-In addition to the costs associated with employee turnover, the employee schedule impacts many other aspects of operations, including labor costs, productivity, and compliance with industry regulations, internal policies, and employment and labor laws.
+In addition to costs from absenteeism and employee turnover, the employee schedule impacts other aspects of operations, including productivity, compliance with industry regulations, internal policies, and employment and labor laws.

-Manual staff scheduling is often inefficient and cumbersome for complex operations (but can work well for small businesses).
+While manual staff scheduling can still work well for small businesses, it doesn’t suffice for complex operations where such processes are often inefficient, costly, and cumbersome.
 When a “Big Three” U.S. auto manufacturer transitioned from manual to automated employee scheduling, they saw significant gains in efficiency and cost control, saving $800/employee in grievance costs and $1.5 million in unnecessary overtime within the first year of implementation.

 With the right tools, planning, and data, it is possible to improve and streamline your scheduling process and ultimately provide a win-win outcome for your workers.
-Here we share seven proven steps you can take to streamline and enhance your employee scheduling process.
-We realize there is no “one-size-fits-all” approach, so incorporate only the measures that best fit your organization’s employee scheduling workflow.
+Here we share seven proven steps to streamline and enhance your employee scheduling process.
+We realize there is no “one-size-fits-all” approach, so incorporate the measures that best fit your organization’s employee scheduling workflow.

 Step 1: Get Labor Needs Right